mashh-lab/mcp-agent-proxy/INSTALL.md

 # Check if server starts
 mcp-agent-proxy --help

+# Test with default configuration (no env vars needed)
+mcp-agent-proxy

-# Test with environment variables
+# Test with custom environment variables
 MASTRA_SERVERS="http://localhost:4111" mcp-agent-proxy

 # Check health and status (if server is running)